tacotaha/smgg/README.md

 # Description
 - This code takes a directory of images/videos, generates thumbnails, and outputs an image gallery in HTML format to stdout
-- Currently suuported media file types: {"jpeg", "png", "gif", "tif", "mp4", "avi", "mov", "mkv"} (See configuration section for adding more file types)
+- Currently supported media file types: {"jpeg", "png", "gif", "tif", "mp4", "avi", "mov", "mkv"} (See configuration section for adding more file types)

 # Dependencies
 libimagemagick ([https://imagemagick.org](https://imagemagick.org)) for generating thumbnails